IanKrieger/PrimeNumberGenerator/README.md

 To just run the test:
 mvn test

-Once the jar is generated you will find it at ../PrimeNumberGenerator/target/PrimeNumberGenerator.jar Here you can  run your: java -jar PrimeNumberGenerator.jar  (and the command line app will run no problem!)
+Once the jar is generated you will find it at ../impl.PrimeNumberGenerator/target/impl.PrimeNumberGenerator.jar Here you can  run your: java -jar impl.PrimeNumberGenerator.jar  (and the command line app will run no problem!)

 You can find the unit test coverage as well after the maven command in the location:
-../PrimeNumberGenerator/target/site/jacoco/index.html
+../impl.PrimeNumberGenerator/target/site/jacoco/index.html

 ```